Poker Shark

 These numbers assume a learning player losing 5-10 bb/100 while developing reads, adjusting to opponent types, and building postflop intuition.
 That learning has to happen somewhere.
 The question is whether you pay for it.

 Three ways to practice.
-One of them is free and effective.
+Only one is realistic and risk-free.

 $1/$2 live Play-money Poker Shark